OscarBennich/website-project-idea/README.md

 # Website project idea
 A website to check for "Dagens lunch" (meal-of-the-day) for different restaurants near your location (in Sweden).
 This would be accomplished mainly through integrating with the Google Maps API.

-> Tagline: "Vad blir det till lunch?"
+> Tagline: "Vad blir det till lunch? 🍔"

 It should be possible to do this using:
 - (a) Your current location + a range